jruels/docker-fun/labs/05-networking/05_networking_lab2.md

 ### 1. Build a Bridged Network
 Step by Step Guide
-1. Locate the IP address of the node-0 machine within the Ravello app.
+1. Locate the IP address of the Master node.

 2. If on a Mac, or using Linux:
 In a command line, enter